Sinclair C5: Development and design

 Further aerodynamic refinements were carried out in Exeter with the development of new body shells which produced further reductions in the vehicle's drag.
 However, it was felt that something was lacking in the design and a 23-year-old industrial designer, Gus Desbarats, was brought in to refine the shell's appearance.
 He had won a Sinclair-sponsored electric vehicle design competition at the Royal College of Art and was hired on his graduation to set up an in-house car design studio at Sinclair's Metalab in Cambridge, of which he became the first employee.
-It was not only Desabrais' first project but, as he later said, "day one of my working life", when he turned up at Sinclair's premises.
+It was not only Desbarats' first project but, as he later said, "day one of my working life", when he turned up at Sinclair's premises.
 He was taken aback when he saw the C5 for the first time, as he had been expecting a "proper" electric car.
 He said later that he thought "the concept looked futuristic but was short on practicality.
 There were no instruments, nowhere to put anything and no security features."
 Desbarats told Sinclair that the design would have to be redone from scratch, "asking what we were doing about visibility, rear view mirrors, range indications ...".
 It was far too late for this, however; all the key design decisions had already been made.
 Desbarats told Sinclair that he would need four months to revisit the design and was given eight weeks instead.
 He created the styling that was used for the final production model of the C5, with wheel trims and a small luggage compartment being added subsequently.
 Desbarats was also responsible for the creation of the High-Vis Mast accessory, as he felt uncomfortable being so close to the ground with other drivers potentially not being able to see him.
 He later described his contribution as "convert[ing] an ugly pointless device into a prettier, safer, and more usable pointless device".